Chocolate Pumpkin Pie Without Eggs

 - Be sure to let this pumpkin pie cool completely before slicing as the filling has to set.

 - I recommend making this the day before you plan to serve it.
-This will ensure it has time to set and cool.
+This will ensure the pie cools and has proper time to set.
 Just allow it to cool on the counter overnight.

 How to Make Chocolate Pumpkin Pie Without Eggs